Are you the owner of the business?

 Plan, don’t wing it

 Put pen to paper, or shall we say fingers to keyboard, to jot down the vision you have for your YouTube channel and what you want to achieve through it.
-It might be as simple as ‘to teach viewers something new’ or ‘to lead people to my company website’.
-Work backwards and outline the topics for your content, with relevant keywords you’ll need to hit those goals.
-In this phase, think about ways you can inspire action through your content and amplify your brand.
+This might be as simple as teaching viewers something new or leading people to your website.
+Work backwards and outline the topics for your content and with relevant keywords, you’ll need to hit those goals.
+In this phase, think about ways you can inspire action through your content and how you can amplify your brand.
 The aim is to deliver valuable information, fresh content and an experience customers will want to return time and time again to.

 Stay consistent, don’t disappear

 If you’ve got a bunch of cool ideas for your video content, it’s time to plan production and frequency.
 It’s great to launch your channel with a fab piece of well-promoted content that attracts hundreds or even thousands of views, but then what?
-Your followers, clients, customers will expect an equally awesome video the next time.
-Set goals around how often you’ll post - weekly, fortnightly or monthly.
+People will expect an equally awesome video the next time.
+Set goals around how often you’re going to post, weekly/fortnightly/monthly.
 You'll need to be more frequent if video marketing is a key content focus of your business.

 When it comes to presenting your business online, you want to look as professional as you are!
 Don’t overlook essential branding tools for your YouTube channel.
-These could be a relevant photo, your logo for the banner, a thumbnail image (this shows up on Google, so choose carefully!) and your channel name.
-Every time you begin to create a new piece of video content, ensure it stays true to your brand guidelines, and the look and feel of your business.
+This can include a relevant photo, your logo for the banner, a thumbnail image (this shows up on Google, so choose carefully!) and your channel name.
+Every time you begin creating a new video, ensure it stays true to your brand guidelines, and the look and feel of your business.

 Don’t aim for fame

 Chances are, you won’t become a YouTube sensation, well not overnight anyway!
-So just use it for what it is - a fantastic entertainment and information hub and promotional tool.
-Supported by solid marketing efforts, some of your video campaigns could have the potential to go viral.
-Create good YouTube content, you never know where it could take you and your business.
+So use it for what it is - a fantastic entertainment and information hub and promotional tool.
+Supported by creative thinking and solid marketing efforts, some video campaigns have the potential to go viral.
+Aim to create good YouTube content, you never know where it could take your business.

 Don’t mix B2B content with B2C content

-While having a channel may seem like a lot to manage (in addition to social media platforms and a website), you don’t need to publish everything on it.
-For example, if you create an accounting software training video for accountants, it won’t appeal to the wider public who may only be looking for a good accountant.
-To showcase your consumer-friendly services, create a series of B2C videos that cleverly show what you do with storytelling, giveaways, interviews and unique problem-solving scenarios.
+Having a channel may seem like a lot to manage (in addition to social media platforms and a website), but you don’t need to publish everything on it.
+For example, if you create an accounting software training video for accountants, it won’t appeal to the wider public who are probably only looking for a good accountant.
+To showcase your consumer-friendly services, create a series of B2C videos that cleverly show what you do with storytelling, interviews and unique problem-solving scenarios.
 Consumer content should be the focus of your channel, unless your business profits mostly from B2B exchanges, in which case, you can have two channels - one for B2B and the other B2C.

 Insert a neat call to action

-Make your call to action clear - explain why viewers should watch, listen and subscribe to your channel.
-You can make these fun and easy to follow, and when done well, you'll see new visitors to your online store, your website, an increase in subscribers and much more!
+Make your call to action clear - explain why viewers should watch, listen, subscribe and follow.
+When done well, you'll see new visitors to your online store, your website, an increase in subscribers and much more!